Powered by MOMENTUM MEDIA

 The corporate regulator has cancelled a firm’s AFSL and banned its director following “significant and systemic failures of oversight and compliance”.

-ASIC has cancelled the Australian financial services (AFS) licence of Guildfords Funds Management Pty Ltd after ASIC found significant and systemic failures of oversight and compliance in Guildfords’ provision of financial services.
+The Australian Securities and Investments Commission (ASIC) has cancelled the Australian Financial Services Licence (AFSL) of Guildfords Funds Management Pty Ltd after ASIC found significant and systemic failures of oversight and compliance in Guildfords’ provision of financial services.

 The regulator said that Guildfords provided advisory and dealing services in interests in managed investment schemes and securities, and custodial and depository services to wholesale clients.
 It also provided trustee services to unregistered managed investment schemes (Schemes), including the Magnolia Capital Opportunities Fund II (Magnolia Head Fund).